tcltk/tcl/doc/markdown/FileSystem.md

         Tcl_Interp *interp);
 ```

-If the filesystem supports a native notion of a current working directory (which might perhaps change independent of Tcl), this function should return that cwd as the result, or NULL if the current directory could not be determined (e.g.\\ the user does not have appropriate permissions on the cwd directory).
+If the filesystem supports a native notion of a current working directory (which might perhaps change independent of Tcl), this function should return that cwd as the result, or NULL if the current directory could not be determined (e.g. the user does not have appropriate permissions on the cwd directory).
 If NULL is returned, an error message is left in the *interp*'s result.

-## Chdirproc
+## chdirProc

 Function to process a **Tcl\_FSChdir** call.
 If filesystems do not implement this, it will be emulated by a series of directory access checks.
 Otherwise, virtual filesystems which do implement it need only respond with a positive return result if the *pathPtr* is a valid, accessible directory in their filesystem.
 They need not remember the result, since that will be automatically remembered for use by **Tcl\_FSGetCwd**.
 Real filesystems should carry out the correct action (i.e.\\ call the correct system **chdir** API).